-It is practically impossible to remain indifferent to flowers when you live in Japan.
+Flowers are the main messengers of the seasons in Japan.
+As a result, it is practically impossible to remain indifferent to flowers when you live in Japan.
 Before you know it, you will start following the seasons under the guidance of the flowers.
-First comes the sakura, and then the iris and when it is lotus time, you know that summer is supposed to be here (where is it though?).
+First comes the sakura, and then the iris and when it is time for lotus flower, you know that summer is supposed to be here.
 In Japan, you may also soon start to develop an appreciation for macro photography even if you slightly belittled it in your previous life.

 I am far from being a plant or a buddhism expert.
 So I will just try to offer only a very brief introduction into the spiritual side of this beautiful flower.
 To underline the strong link between buddhism and lotus flower, I should note that the name of one of the most influential texts of Mahayana Buddhism is Lotus Sutra.
 You may have noticed the reference to Lotus Sutra in my previous post where I mentioned the wood carvings at Taishakuten Temple near my house depicting stories from Lotus Sutra.
 If you follow the process until the blooming of lotus flower, it starts off in muddy waters and makes its way up above the water and its full blossom represents the enlightenment.
 There are many readings of the lotus` journey to full bloom stage but I like this one the best.
 The flower rises above the water coming from dirty grounds in a pure and uncontaminated form.
 It also looks so picture perfect – more than any other flower that I have seen.
 In some readings, the journey of the lotus under the water represents our fight with the obstacles in life and how we always make our way out or above it.

 Although the lotus flower is to a great extent seen as a sacred flower, their roots (renkon in Japanese) commonly make their way into various Japanese dishes.
 My favorite is renkon tempura but the stir fry (kinpira renkon) and even pickled version is also very popular.